tovekarlstrom/recipe-base/README.md

 - Vue 3 with TypeScript
 - Pinia for state management
 - Supabase for database and authentication
-- Google Gemini AI for chat functionality
+- OpenAI GPT-4 for chat functionality
 - Tailwind CSS for styling

 ## Installation